stayboogy/stayboogy_ezcrypt/README.md

 - if you encrypted files with v2.2, decrypt with v2.2

-- if you encrypted files with v2.3 or higher, if your encrypted file does not have ".eze" added to it, manually add it and use v3.3 for decryption;
+- if you encrypted files with v2.3 or higher, if your encrypted file does not have ".eze" added to it, manually add it and use v3.3 for decryption

 - all files created with v2.3 are compatible with v2.3-v3.3; v3.3 requires your encrypted input file to have the ".eze" extension to decrypt as mentioned above